US buyer's guide · 2026

 What about US teacher training (200-hour Yoga Alliance certifications)?

 200-hour and 300-hour Yoga Alliance-registered teacher trainings are a major US yoga revenue stream — typical US TT runs $2,800-$4,500/student, sometimes higher in major markets.
-Cohorts run 6 months to a year with single payment + deposit option, separate intake, and refund rules distinct from drop-in.
-Junocal, Mariana Tek, and Walla treat TT cohorts as a first-class scheduling entity.
-Mindbody can be configured but the workflow is less native.
+Cohorts run 6 months to a year with one upfront payment + deposit option, separate intake, and refund rules distinct from drop-in.
+Junocal, Mariana Tek, and Walla build TT cohorts in as their own thing.
+On Mindbody you can set it up, but it takes more work.
 For US yoga schools where TT is 25%+ of revenue, the TT handling matters more than day-to-day class scheduling.

 What about the Mindbody marketplace for US yoga?